 Winston’s provides many of the raw materials essential for the synthesis of the joint-lubricating synovial fluid as well as the repair of articular cartilage and connective tissue.
 It also includes a natural anti-inflammatory compound, long used to relieve the pain of arthritis.

 Hip dysplasia is a genetic disease that often can’t be prevented; but that doesn’t mean there is nothing you can do about hip dysplasia in your dog.
 By selecting a dog from a responsible, professional breeder, feeding your puppy and adult dog a healthy diet, and reducing high-impact exercise, occurrences of the disease can be reduced.
-Hip dysplasia is a progressively degenerative disease, so any amount of help you can give your dog, like treating him or her with Winston’s Joint System, will improve the quality of your dog’s life for years.
+Hip dysplasia is a progressively degenerative disease, so any amount of help you can give your dog, will begin to stop things from getting worse.

 Since 1990, Winston’s Joint System and Winston’s Pain Formula have helped heal over twenty thousand dogs from all over the world.
 Our staff specializes in hip dysplasia, arthritis and all joint, pain and mobility issues.

 There is an excellent chance we can help your dog, so please contact us at: www.dogshealth.com or call our toll free number at 888-901-5557.